François Huber: Further research

 He started studying wax and its production.
 It had been speculated without sufficient proof that it came from the honey.
 He had already explained the origin of propolis and was able to determine through observation with Burnens that wax came out from between the rings of the abdomen as laminated sheets.
 These initial findings were published in Premier Mémoire sur l'origine de la Cire ('First memoir on the origin of wax') in 1804.

 Burnens left in 1795 to go back to his village.
-There he got married and became a farmer along with becoming a local judge.
+There, he got married and became a farmer, along with becoming a local judge.
 Marie-Aimée assisted Huber but he also started training his son, Pierre Huber.
 He started his apprenticeship with his father as an observer.
 He would go on to publish his own books, not on bees but on ants.
 With this new assistant by his side, he was able to continue his research and in 1814, published a second edition edited in part by his son.
 Further findings on wax were published in his second edition.
 Huber was also helped by Christine Jurine, who dissected bees for him and discovered the ovaries of the working bees.

-He studied the damage caused by the Sphinx atropos in hives and looked into the question of smell and its importance in the hive.
+He studied the damage caused by the Sphinx atropos in hives, and looked into the question of smell and its importance in the hive.
 He also studied the respiratory system of bees.
 He was able to prove that bees consume oxygen like other animals.
 This begged the question of how they survived with such a large population in enclosed hives with only a small entrance for fresh air.
 He was able to prove for the first time that bees used their wings to circulate the air, creating adequate ventilation.
-In order to analyse the air, he worked with Jean Senebier, another Geneva scientist who was researching this question with regards to vegetables.
-The two became friends and they published the Mémoires sur l'Influence de l'Air et de Diverses Substances Gazeuses dans la Germination de Différentes Graines ('Memoirs on the Influence of Air and of Various Gaseous Substances on the Germination of Different Seeds') in which they demonstrated the need for oxygen in germination.
+In order to analyse the air, he worked with Jean Senebier, another Geneva scientist who was researching this question with regard to vegetables.
+The two became friends, and they published the Mémoires sur l'Influence de l'Air et de Diverses Substances Gazeuses dans la Germination de Différentes Graines ('Memoirs on the Influence of Air and of Various Gaseous Substances on the Germination of Different Seeds') in which they demonstrated the need for oxygen in germination.